LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 .. tip::

-   It’s a best practice to create a Git branch solely for the purpose of deploying your application.
-We’ll use the ``deploy`` branch for this purpose.
+   It's a best practice to create a Git branch solely for the purpose of deploying your application.
+We'll use the ``deploy`` branch for this purpose.
 This will allow for separate configurations to be stored for local development and remote deployment.

-   Whenever you want to deploy a new version of your application, you’ll need to merge changes from your main branch (likely ``master``) into ``deploy`` before deploying.
+   Whenever you want to deploy a new version of your application, you'll need to merge changes from your main branch (likely ``master``) into ``deploy`` before deploying.

-If you don’t have a database user for this project already---you may have created one when going through unit 2---you should create one now.
+If you don't have a database user for this project already---you may have created one when going through unit 2---you should create one now.
 Create a new database user called ``coding-events`` (along with the corresponding database.)
 You should now be able to start the application using